 When several organizations use the same LDAP service as their source for imported users and groups, they enable a simple model of federation in which users in all the participating organizations can be managed by a single LDAP service.
 In this kind of configuration, user credentials are imported into the vCloud Director database, and vCloud Director is responsible for authenticating users.
-If all of the organizations also configure the AuthenticationMechanism contained by CustomOrgLdapSettings to specify a shared Kerberos or SSPI service, authentication can be managed by an external Kerberos or SSPI provider.
-For more information about Setting up Kerberos authentication for vCloud Director, see http://kb.vmware.com/kb/2015986
+If all of the organizations also configure the AuthenticationMechanism contained by CustomOrgLdapSettings to specify a shared Kerberos or SSPI service, authentication about Setting up Kerberos authentication for vCloud Director, see http://kb.vmware.com/kb/2015986